Norden Group LLC Acquires 20,724 Shares of Schwab International Equity ETF (NYSEARCA:SCHF)

-Norden Group LLC grew its stake in shares of Schwab International Equity ETF (NYSEARCA:SCHF – Free Report) by 620.7% during the 1st quarter, HoldingsChannel.com reports.
-The institutional investor owned 24,063 shares of the company’s stock after buying an additional 20,724 shares during the period.
-Norden Group LLC’s holdings in Schwab International Equity ETF were worth $939,000 at the end of the most recent reporting period.
+Norden Group LLC grew its holdings in shares of Schwab International Equity ETF (NYSEARCA:SCHF – Free Report) by 620.7% in the 1st quarter, according to its most recent disclosure with the SEC.
+The fund owned 24,063 shares of the company’s stock after acquiring an additional 20,724 shares during the period.
+Norden Group LLC’s holdings in Schwab International Equity ETF were worth $939,000 as of its most recent SEC filing.

-Other institutional investors and hedge funds have also recently made changes to their positions in the company.
-Quent Capital LLC raised its position in Schwab International Equity ETF by 216.6% in the 4th quarter.
-Quent Capital LLC now owns 763 shares of the company’s stock worth $28,000 after purchasing an additional 522 shares during the period.
-Financial Perspectives Inc purchased a new position in Schwab International Equity ETF in the 4th quarter worth $28,000.
-Assetmark Inc. raised its position in Schwab International Equity ETF by 1,873.8% in the 4th quarter.
-Assetmark Inc. now owns 829 shares of the company’s stock worth $31,000 after purchasing an additional 787 shares during the period.
-Tower Research Capital LLC TRC raised its position in Schwab International Equity ETF by 123.7% in the 4th quarter.
-Tower Research Capital LLC TRC now owns 877 shares of the company’s stock worth $32,000 after purchasing an additional 485 shares during the period.
-Finally, First Horizon Advisors Inc. raised its position in Schwab International Equity ETF by 1,738.8% in the 4th quarter.
-First Horizon Advisors Inc. now owns 901 shares of the company’s stock worth $33,000 after purchasing an additional 852 shares during the period.
+Other large investors have also recently modified their holdings of the company.
+Cerity Partners LLC increased its position in shares of Schwab International Equity ETF by 1,023.8% during the fourth quarter.
+Cerity Partners LLC now owns 29,269,591 shares of the company’s stock worth $1,081,804,000 after buying an additional 26,665,035 shares during the period.
+Steele Capital Management Inc. acquired a new stake in shares of Schwab International Equity ETF during the fourth quarter worth $155,592,000.
+Charles Schwab Investment Management Inc. increased its position in shares of Schwab International Equity ETF by 6.2% during the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 36,928,057 shares of the company’s stock worth $1,364,861,000 after buying an additional 2,154,120 shares during the period.
+Creative Planning increased its position in shares of Schwab International Equity ETF by 5.4% during the fourth quarter.
+Creative Planning now owns 22,058,424 shares of the company’s stock worth $815,279,000 after buying an additional 1,130,219 shares during the period.
+Finally, Orgel Wealth Management LLC increased its position in shares of Schwab International Equity ETF by 41.5% during the first quarter.
+Orgel Wealth Management LLC now owns 3,358,772 shares of the company’s stock worth $131,059,000 after buying an additional 984,594 shares during the period.

 Schwab International Equity ETF Stock Up 0.7 %